-- c.
-A FULL-DUPLEX connection allows transmission of information in both directions simultaneously.
-(In essence, it is a pair of simplex connections.) - d.
+- d.
 Parallel connections are usually either simplex or half-duplex (generally the latter) - largely due to the high cost that would result from two wires per bit.
-Serial connections are often full duplex-requiring one wire (plus often a ground) for each direction. - 3.
+Serial connections may be full duplex-requiring one wire (plus often a ground) for each direction, or they may also be half-duplex. - 3.
 In principle, it is possible to use direct connections between pairs of devices; but by far the most commonly-used type of interconnect structure used is a bus structure in which multiple modules are interconnected by a common bus.
-There are two different configurations possible. - a.
+There are two different configurations possible.

+a.
 There is a single host at the root to the structure, such that any one device can communicate with the root at any time - but devices cannot communicate directly with each other.